 - 4. Infrastructure Services and Standards - 4.1 Access

-The existing access crossover must be upgraded/constructed (from the edge of Myola Road to the property boundary) in accordance with the FNQROC Development Manual, to the satisfaction of Council's delegated officer.
+The existing shared access crossover must be upgraded/constructed (from the edge of McGrath Road for a minimum distance of 10 metres) in accordance with the FNQROC Development Manual (sealed), to the satisfaction of Council's delegated officer.